 Sinus infection and toothache: Any connection?

-Yes, a sinus infection (sinusitis) or inflammation can cause a toothache — specifically in the upper rear teeth, which are close to the sinuses.
-In fact, pain in the upper teeth is a fairly common symptom with sinus conditions.
+Yes, a sinus infection (sinusitis) can cause a toothache.
+In fact, pain in the upper back teeth is a fairly common symptom with sinus conditions.

-If you have a persistent toothache, first consult your dentist for an exam.
-He or she will consider possible dental causes for the toothache, such as periodontal disease, tooth grinding, cavities or dental abscesses.
+If you have a toothache, first consult your dentist for an exam.
+He or she will look for possible dental causes for the toothache, such as gum disease, cavities or other infections.

 If your dentist rules out a dental cause for the toothache, consult your doctor.
-He or she will consider whether a sinus condition or other underlying medical problem is contributing to the toothache.
+He or she will consider whether a sinus condition or another medical problem is causing pain.